southpolemonkey/study_notes/english.md

-arboricutlre | the cultivation of trees and shrubs turf | a surface that consists of soil with grass on top smallgoods | refer to small meat products such as ham or pepperoni
+arboricutlre | the cultivation of trees and shrubs turf | a surface that consists of soil with grass on top smallgoods | refer to small meat products such as ham or pepperoni gravitas | a serious and impressive attitude or way of behaving thesis defence | research students answers questions raised by thesis committee to get the degree deflation | In economics, deflation is a decrease in the general price level of goods and services amotization | gradually write off the initial cost derivative | In finance, a derivative is a contract that derives its value from the performance of an underlying entity. options | In finance, a right to buy or sell something at the specified price within a set time